checkaayush/amigo/README.md

 > Pre-requisites: Install latest stable versions of Docker and Docker Compose.

 1. Clone the repository locally.
+2. Add .env file in the repository root by modifying the .env.template file as needed.
-2. From repository root, run:
+3. From repository root, run:
 ```bash
 docker-compose up
 ```
-3. API will be up and running at http://localhost:5000.
+4. API will be up and running at http://localhost:5000.

 > Update all direct and indirect dependencies: `go get -u`

-> Remove unused or no-longer needed dependencies: `go mod tidy`
+> Remove unused dependencies: `go mod tidy`

 ## Built With